johnlennyt5/Body-Spa_Gift-Card/README.md

 scroll to Access Key section and click Create access Key

-may or may not get message .. aceept and create key
+may or may not get message ..

+click i understand ...

+ aceept and create key

-copy both the access key and secret ass key into a file for later use...
+copy both the access key and secret key into a file for later use...

 <!-- Step 12: Place bucket name, access key & secret key into program -->